eudoxia0/cmacro/README.md

 [WITH-OPEN-FILE](http://clhs.lisp.se/Body/m_w_open.htm) macro helps with the common pattern of 'acquire a resource, apply something to it, and close it'.
-While this can be done in languages that support (And have simple syntax for) anonymous functions, macros help reduce this syntactico overhead.
+While this can be done in languages that support (And have simple syntax for) anonymous functions, macros help reduce this syntactic overhead.

 cmacro has a very lenient notion of C syntax, which means you can write macros to implement DSLs with any syntax you like.
 You could implement Lisp-like prefix notation, or a DSL for routing URLs, or the decorator pattern, for example.

-For a very simple example, this very simple macro matches anything of the form `unless <cond>`, where `<cond>` is any arbitrary expression, and performs a simple transformation:
+For a very simple example, this macro matches anything of the form `unless
+<cond>`, where `<cond>` is any arbitrary expression, and performs a simple
+transformation:

 ```c
 macro unless {